AndreasxHoehn/SIPHER_Product_Guide/README.md

 ## Output
 After having run the pipeline successfully, you will receive an output in the folder “ROutput/”.

 You can also explore the dashboard without running the pipeline.
-We have stored the most recent version of the pipeline in “ROutput/”.
+We have stored the most recent version of the pipeline in the overarching folder.
+The file is called "SIPHER_Product_Guide_V6.html".
+The .html file can be displayed with any browser.

 ## Bug Reports & Feedback
 Please direct bug reports directly to andreas.hoehn@glasgow.ac.uk